 One downside of living in Fordsville is that it can take a long time to commute to work.
 In Fordsville, the average commute to work is 34.72 minutes, which is quite a bit higher than the national average.

-As is often the case in a small city, Fordsville doesn't have a public transportation system that people use for their commute.
+Fordsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fordsville in 2022 was $18,352, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $73,408 for a family of four.
 However, Fordsville contains both very wealthy and poor people as well.